-- Stay informed about operations in countries that are involved in conflicts or subject to international sanctions. - Do not take the initiative to develop operations or a partnership in a new country until you have obtained the express prior approval of the Legal Department and Group Senior Management. - Consult the Legal Department for more information about the guidelines applicable to international operations (including for holding directorships in companies located in foreign countries). - Ensure that you comply with the regulations governing the export of goods or services and any applicable international trade agreements. - In all circumstances, comply with anti-corruption and conflict of interest rules.
+- Stay informed about operations in countries that are involved in conflicts or subject to international sanctions and seek advice from the Legal Department and/or the Ethics Officer. - Do not take the initiative to develop operations or a partnership in a new country until you have obtained the express prior approval of the Legal Department and Group Senior Management. - Consult the Legal Department for more information about the guidelines applicable to international operations (including for holding directorships in companies located in foreign countries).

+- Ensure that you comply with the regulations governing the export of goods or services and any applicable international trade agreements. - In all circumstances, comply with anti-corruption and conflict of interest rules.